MgLunac/branding/README.md

 # BrickMMO Branding

-A repo to store branding guidelines and logo files for BrickMMO.
+A repo to store branding guidelines and logo files for the BrickMMO Smart City.

 ***